What is the Cost of Inflation Index (CII) from FY 2001-02 to FY 2023-24 in India?

-So mathematically speaking, you made capital gains of Rs 2 lac.
+So mathematically speaking, you made capital gains of Rs 2 lakh.
 But this gain was made after a period of 4 years, which is more than 3 years requirement for capital gains qualifying as Long Term Capital Gains.

 Because as per the latest taxation rules of mutual funds, the Long Term Capital Gains on Debt Mutual Funds are taxed at 20% after indexation.

 So this means, you need to adjust the cost of acquisition for indexation.
-And for that, following numbers are known:
+And for that, the following numbers are known: